MS893/Page-Google/README.md

 ## :dart: About

-Copie de la page de recherche Google
+Replication of Google's landing page

 ## :sparkles: Features

-- :heavy_check_mark: Ne fait rien, juste la recopie de la page Google
+- :heavy_check_mark: Does nothing, it's only a replication of the front-end

 ## :white_check_mark: Requirements